OctopusDeploy/docs/docs/deploying-applications/variables/output-variables.md

  - F#

-Output variables can be set anywhere that Octopus runs scripts - for example, the [Script Console](http://docs.octopusdeploy.com/display/OD/Script+Console), or [package scripts and script steps](http://docs.octopusdeploy.com/display/OD/Custom+scripts) in a deployment. *See below for examples of setting output variables in each of the different scripting languages supported by Octopus.*
+Output variables can be setÂ anywhere that Octopus runs scripts - for example, theÂ [Script Console](http://docs.octopusdeploy.com/display/OD/Script+Console), orÂ [package scripts and script steps](http://docs.octopusdeploy.com/display/OD/Custom+scripts)Â in a deployment. *See below for examples of setting output variables in each of the different scripting languages supported by Octopus.*

-For example, you might have a standalone [PowerShell script step](/docs/home/deploying-applications/custom-scripts.md) called **StepA** that does something like this:
+For example, you might have a standalone [PowerShell script step](/docs/home/deploying-applications/custom-scripts.md) calledÂ **StepA**Â that does something like this:

 ```text
 Set-OctopusVariable -name "TestResult" -value "Passed"